Top of the page

 Do not wipe the genital area clean before urinating.
 Collect the first part of your urine stream, just as you start to urinate.
 Give the amount of urine that is indicated in the instructions.
 Giving too much or too little may affect the results of your test.

 In a direct sample, a sample of body fluid is taken from the affected area.
 These areas may include the cervix, vagina, rectum, throat, or eyes.
 Your doctor may use a swab to collect the sample.
 Or you may be given instructions on how to collect your own sample.

 The test will take a few minutes.

 You may not be able to have the test, or the results may not be helpful, if:

 There is no discomfort in collecting a urine sample.

 Collecting a sample from the cervix may cause mild discomfort.
-Most women find that the procedure feels like a Pap test or pelvic examination.
-Some women feel some cramping when the speculum is inside the vagina.
+It may feel like having a Pap test or pelvic examination.

 There is no chance for problems in collecting a urine sample.

 There is very little chance of problems when collecting a sample of fluid from the cervix, vagina, rectum, eyes, or throat.